eemmikail/hotspot-manufacturers/Aketroniks.md

 * Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
 Yes or No? \
 Yes, we are going to use ECC608 crypto chip.
 * Encrypted buses, potting and other anti-tampering measures.
 Yes or No?
-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No?
+* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No? \
+Yes.

 ## Hardware Information (required)
 <img src="https://akecloud.com/Ake_lora_rak.jpg" width="300">